phetsims/qa/doc/qa-book.md

 This type of test is done when a relatively small change needs to be made to multiple sims.
 What needs to be tested will vary depending on the change, and is determined by the developer in charge of the release.
 Generally, there will be a list of links to sims to test.
 Each will involve a short check to make sure nothing was broken by the change, and other tests that will be described in the issue.
 For the phet-io sims, older versions labled "instance proxies" may not work, particularly when looking at the "lauch" button.
 Exploring changes to the sim should still work.

+Be aware of what sims are being tested.
+If anything looks out of place, be sure to notify the developers.
+In particular, sims currently in RC testing may need special attention.

 ***

 ## Section 5: Translations